 What happens if my circumstances change?

 You need to contact us straight away if your circumstances change.
 We will then look again at our decision and may need to reduce or stop your award.
-For more information on reporting a change in your circumstances, please visit our change in circumstances page.

 What can I do if I am struggling to pay my rent?